-On March 25, 2021, the Company has entered a short-term loan agreement with Mr. William H. Bartels, for the total amount of \$100,000.
-The loan shall bear interest at a fixed annual rate equal to 2% per annum through the maturity date of May 25, 2021.
-After the maturity date, all outstanding obligations shall bear interest until paid in full at the fixed annual rate equal to 6% per annum, compounded monthly.
-Mr. Bartels has agreed to secure the obligations with equivalent shares of common stock issued by SPAR Group, Inc.
+On March 25, 2021, the Company has entered a short-term loan agreement with Mr. William H. Bartels, for the total amount of \$100,000 secured by his pledge of SGRP Shares.
+The loan bears interest at a fixed annual rate equal to 2% per annum through the maturity date of May 25, 2021.
+After the maturity date, all outstanding obligations bear interest until paid in full at the fixed annual rate equal to 6% per annum, compounded monthly.
+Mr. Bartels has secured the obligations with equivalent shares of common stock issued by SGRP.
+The loan has been repaid in full with interest in August of 2021.

-Re-determining Independence of Peter W. Brown
+Further Re-determining Independence of Peter W. Brown

 The Governance Committee re-evaluated the independence of Peter W. Brown and determined, effective July 16, 2020, that Peter W. Brown could be considered independent except for related party matters and that he would not be voting on related party matters.
 A "Related Party Matter" means anything directly or indirectly related to any payment to or for, or any transaction, settlement or litigation with: (i) Robert G. Brown, William H. Bartels, any of their respective family members, or any company or other business or entity (other than the Corporation) directly or indirectly owned or controlled by any one or more of Mr. Brown, Mr. Bartels or their respective family members; (ii) Mr. Jonathan Dagues Martins, any of his family members, or any company or other business or entity directly owned or controlled by any one or more of Mr. Martins or his family members; (iii) Earth Investments, LLC, or any other company or other business or entity directly or indirectly owned or controlled by any one or more of Peter W. Brown or his family members; or (iv) SGRP Brasil Participações Ltda., SPAR Brasil Serviços de Merchandising e Tecnologia S.A., or any of the Corporation's other Brazilian subsidiaries.
+On July 8, 2021, on the recommendation of the Governance Committee, of which Peter W. Brown is the Chair, the Board determined that Peter W. Brown would be considered fully independent without regard to Related Party Matters with the understanding that (like any other director) he would recuse himself as appropriate from any vote involving a conflict.

 Peter W. Brown was appointed as a Director on the Board as of May 3, 2018, replacing Mr. Robert G. Brown upon his retirement from the Board and Company at that date.
-Peter W. Brown has been re-determined to be an independent director except for Related Party Matters (see above).
+Peter W. Brown has been re-determined to be an independent director (see above).
 However, Peter W. Brown remains an affiliate and related party respecting SGRP and was proposed by Mr. Robert G. Brown to represent the Brown family interests.
-He worked for and is a stockholder of SAS (see above) and certain of its affiliates, he is the nephew of Mr. Robert G. Brown, SPAR BSMT and owns EILLC, which owns 10% interest in the SGRP's Brazilian subsidiary.
+He worked for and is a stockholder of SAS (see above) and certain of its affiliates, he is the nephew of Mr. Robert G. Brown, son of James R. Brown, Sr. and owns EILLC, which owns 10% interest in SPAR BSMT, SGRP's Brazilian subsidiary.